BluEagleOfficial/Elemental-Cards/README.md

 And don't forget to give me feedback on it

-ps: also i made it so you can also use shortcuts like,"p" or "3"!
+ps: also i made it so you can use shortcuts like,"p" or "3" instead of "plant"!

 Enjoy